faucetsdn/udmi/docs/tools/gittools.md

 * `git-branch-update`: Updates all local branches and upstream repo to keep things in sync.
 * `git-branch-remote`: Scans upstream remote branches and makes suggestions for purging them.

+Generally speaking, a usual workflow consists of running `git status` a lot, `git branch-status` frequently (if working with multiple branches), `git branch-upate` daily or when getting close to finalization, `git branch-create` as needed, and then `git branch-remote` rarely just to keep things sober.

 # Tool Setup

 ## Installing